 - 3 tablespoons unsalted butter

 - 1/3 cup chopped fresh parsley , plus 2 tablespoons for garnish

 - Sort and clean clams following the instructions in my Fresh Clams Guide.

 - Cook linguine in a large pot of salted boiling water until it's about a minute shy of al dente, about 8 minutes (pasta will finish cooking in the clam sauce and should have a little firmness to it).

-- While the pasta is cooking, heat 1/4 cup of olive oil in a large (12-inch) skillet or braiser.
+- While the pasta is cooking, heat 1/4 cup of olive oil in a deep skillet, sauté pan, or braiser (12-14 inches wide).
 Add garlic and red pepper flakes and cook, stirring, until garlic is lightly-browned and fragrant, about 1-2 minutes.

 - Add white wine, lemon juice, and clams, cover pan, and steam over medium-high heat until clamshells have opened, about 5-8 minutes.
 Gently shake the pan occasionally.
 I like to start checking the clams at the early end of the range, transferring them from the pan one at a time to a holding bowl as they cook.
 For tender clams, it's important not to overcook.
 Tent the bowl of cooked clams with foil.
 (A few clams might need a little extra time.
 Discard any clams that don't open after 10-13 minutes.)

 - Reserve 1/2 to 1 cup of pasta water before draining the linguine.
 When all of the clams are cooked and removed from the pan, whisk 3 tablespoons of butter into the simmering steaming liquid.

 - Add the drained linguine to the pan, tossing to coat.
 Cook for about 2 minutes, until linguine is al dente.
 The sauce should be brothy, but will lightly cling to the noodles.
 If the linguine looks dry at any point, stir in some of the reserved pasta water, as needed.